openebs-archive/openebs-docs/docs/uninstall.md

   kubectl get ns
   ```

 - Uninstalling the OpenEBS doesn't automatically delete the CRDs that were created.
-If you would like to complete remove the CRDs and the associated objects, run the following commands:
+If you would like to completely remove the CRDs and the associated objects, run the following commands:

   ```
   kubectl delete crd castemplates.openebs.io